uozuAho/blog/content/blog/20200320_how_this_blog_is_built.md

 I currently use [hugo](https://gohugo.io/), a static site generator.
 I write content in markdown, and hugo publishes it as HTML.

+# To do
+- hosting
+  - custom domain
+    - I used [nameboy](https://www.nameboy.com/) to help choose a domain
+    - bought and managed via netlify, $12/year
+    - HTTPS with auto cert renewal
+  - test branch preview
+- favicon
+- check: rss reader can read site?

 # Tooling requirements
 Here's what I want in a blogging tool, and how hugo provides.